These are some of the common questions we get about PLC training & PLC programming from students and aspiring engineers.

 Manufacturing facilities around the globe rely heavily on PLCs and there is an increasing need of experts capable of developing, supporting, and managing these systems.
 Learn PLC programming unlocks higher-paying jobs, secure work environments, and excellent career growth.

-According to Indeed, the average salary for a PLC programmer is the United States for 2021 is around $80 000 per year.
+According to Indeed, the average salary for a PLC programmer is the United States for 2023 is around $85 000 per year.
 Best of all, you don't need a formal university education to get a PLC programming job.
 In the last decade, employers have become much more open to non-traditional paths of learning; some may even prefer demonstrated projects over a college degree.

-Depending on your background and priory knowledge, you can learn the basics of PLC programming in as little as 40 hours of training.
+Depending on your background and prior knowledge, you can learn the basics of PLC programming in as little as 40 hours of training.
 This should be enough to help you land an entry-level job.
 However, it might take up to a year, of real-world hands-on experience in a manufacturing environment for you to become a proficient PLC programmer.

 The best way to start learning PLC programming is to download the software for you chosen platform and start getting hands-on practice by following free online tutorials, YouTube videos, and courses.